smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-scripting.md

 Any QCLSRC (or other named) source file: Object \*USE authority and READ data authority.

-In addition to the STRMLTJOB command tool set, the job\'s user must have the usual authorities to the IBM i job description, job queue and output queue (if required) that are used to start and manage the job\'s execution.
+In addition to the STRMLTJOB command tool set, the job's user must have the usual authorities to the IBM i job description, job queue and output queue (if required) that are used to start and manage the job's execution.

-The job\'s user must have authority to use any of the IBM i commands that are included in script steps and/or source file members that contain commands to be executed by the STRMLTJOB script driver.
+The job's user must have authority to use any of the IBM i commands that are included in script steps and/or source file members that contain commands to be executed by the STRMLTJOB script driver.

-Finally, the job\'s user must have authority to use any third-party software applications whose commands, programs, files and other objects will be used by the tasks initiated by script steps or by CL source member commands.
+Finally, the job's user must have authority to use any third-party software applications whose commands, programs, files and other objects will be used by the tasks initiated by script steps or by CL source member commands.
 This concept is usually assumed for any job that OpCon